QiuYukang/5G-LENA/doc/source/nr-module.rst

 Architecture
 ************
 The 'NR' module has been designed to perform end-to-end simulations of 3GPP-oriented cellular networks.
-The end-to-end overview of a typical simulation with the 'NR' module is drawn in Figure :ref:`fig-e2e`.
+The end-to-end overview of a typical simulation with the 'NR' module is drawn in :numref:`fig-e2e`.
 In dark gray, we represent the existing, and unmodified, ns-3 and LENA components.
 In light gray, we describe the NR components.
 On one side, we have a remote host (depicted as a single node in the Figure, for simplicity, but there can be multiple nodes) that connects to an PGW/SGW (Packet Gateway and Service Gateway), through a link.
 Such a connection can be defined with any technology that is currently available in ns-3.
 The diagram illustrates a single link, but there are no limits on the topology, including any number of remote hosts.
 Inside the SGW/PGW, the ``NrEpcSgwPgwApp`` encapsulates the packet using the GTP protocol.
 Through an IP connection, which represents the backhaul of the NR network (again, described with a single link in the Figure, but the topology can vary), the GTP packet is received by the gNB.
 There, after decapsulating the payload, the packet is transmitted inside the NR stack through the entry point represented by the class ``NrGnbNetDevice``.
 The packet, if received correctly at the UE, is passed to higher layers by the class ``NrUeNetDevice``.
 The path crossed by packets in the UL case is the same as the one described above but in the opposite direction.

 .. _fig-e2e: